 Florida Cyber Charter Academy@Osceola Admissions Process

 Florida Cyber Charter Academy@Osceola admits any student, who is eligible to attend a public school in Florida.
-Under Florida’s new controlled open enrolment law, students may enroll in FLCCA@Osceola even if the student does not reside in Osceola County.
+Under Florida’s new controlled open enrollment law, students may enroll in FLCCA@Osceola even if the student does not reside in Osceola County.
 FLCCA@Osceola is committed to enrolling a diverse student population, as set forth by the provisions of the Florida Educational Equity Act, Section 1000.05(2)(a), and prohibits discrimination on the basis of race, national original, gender, marital status, ethnicity, or disability.
 All interested students are encouraged to apply for enrollment.

-As provided for in Florida’s Charter School Legislation, the School will give enrollment priority to the following student populations if a spot is available:
+As provided for in Florida’s Charter School Legislation, the school will give enrollment priority to the following student populations if a spot is available:

-- Students who reside in Osceola County
+- Students who reside in Osceola county.

 - Students who are the children of an employee or founding governing board member of the charter school.